 If you cannot wait for an appointment and feel you need to speak to someone more urgently please see our urgent support page for details of where to access immediate support.

-All students who register with our service will receive an initial Wellbeing Appointment, which will provide a confidential space to talk, work through any concerns and identify practical steps to overcome any difficulties you are experiencing.
-This may include referral on for further support in Wellbeing either from a Mental Health Practitioner or a Counsellor; referral/liaison with other areas in the University and/or external services; or referral to a range of self-help materials to help work through any problems you are experiencing.
-Wellbeing Appointments are provided by all of our practitioners.
+All students who register with our service will be directed to book and initial consultation.
+This will provide a confidential space to talk, work through any concerns and identify practical steps to overcome any difficulties.
+This may include referral on for further support from the Wellbeing Team either from a Mental Health Practitioner or a Counsellor; referral/liaison with other areas in the University and/or external services; or referral to a range of self-help materials to help work through any problems you are experiencing.
+Initial Consultations are provided by all of our practitioners.

 Mental health problems can range from the worries and anxieties we all experience as part of everyday life, to other longer term problems that affect our daily functioning.
 You can meet one of our experienced mental health practitioners for support, guidance, and advice, to manage any difficulties you are experiencing.
 You can learn positive coping strategies to enable you to better manage your mental health and wellbeing for work, life and study and ensure you get the right help that you need.
 A practitioner will help with resolving any academic concerns resulting from your mental health and refer/liaise with other relevant services internal and external to our University, to ensure your mental health needs are appropriately supported.